libscie/business-plan/README.md

 ## Vision

+This is the future we'd like to see what motivates us to do this work.
+The vision should stay relatively fixed over time, although wording and emphasis may change, and is used to guide our decision making.

 ### For science
-We want a publication process that helps researchers to do great science.
-That means accessible to everyone and free for all to participate in.
-That all research can be published, free from bias and time-consuming bureaucracy.
-That the research process is transparent from the start.
-That working together and building on each other's work is easy and free from restrictions.
+We want a publication process that empowers researchers to do great science.
+Science that is accessible to everyone, free for all to participate in and relevant to real-world problems.
+All research can be published, free from bias, time-consuming bureaucracy and centralised control.
+The research process is transparent from the start.
+Working together and building on each other's work is easy and free from restrictions.

 ### For work
-A truly healthy and empowered work environment that is open, democratic and beneficial to workers, without being harmful for the environment.
+A truly healthy and empowered work environment that is open, democratic and beneficial to workers, without being harmful to others or the planet.

 ## Mission

+This is what we do to work towards our vision.
+This may change over time, as we discover that there are more effective ways to achieve our goals.
+The mission, like the vision, acts as a compass, but is more flexible.
+It is what we live day to day, but might not be exactly what we live day to day by next year.

 ### For science
+We build tools that enable researchers to focus on what matters most, their research, while upholding important open science principles by design.
+We raise awareness to issues arising from the current publication system and build a community interested in improving this system.

 ### For work
+While working on our research tools, we live the changes we want to see in the workplace by developing an *open worker co-operative* organisation model and applying it to our own work.
+We improve the model along the way, learning from our own experiences as an open worker co-op.

-## Business motivation (OLD)
+## Background

 Provenance in projects can be a pain, especially when we collaborate with various people, for large projects, and also for projects of various nature (e.g., research, music production, journalism).
 Git provides a way to collaborate on large projects with people, but the usability makes it limited to projects of a relatively specific nature.
 We want to build a tool that makes managing projects and their provenance easy by breaking down large projects into its smaller components.
 Moreover, by sharing all these components publicly and permissively, we allow us to reduce the redundancy in our work by seeing what our peers are doing.
 This might help inspire us and facilitate more collaborations.

 Large projects without provenance, shared rarely and if so under restrictive licensing, reduce the creative space of the people working in it and reduce the verifiability of outputs.
-The products outlined in this business aim to fundamentally alter these dynamics, by ensuring all building blocks are allowed to be reused, and these blocks are communicated continuously, as close as possible to when they are produced.
+The products outlined in this document aim to fundamentally alter these dynamics, by ensuring all building blocks are allowed to be reused, and these blocks are communicated continuously, as close as possible to when they are produced.

 ## Products